 This Fellowship is open to Black, Indigenous, and people of color at all stages of their food systems learning journey.
 Fellows will come from a wide variety of backgrounds such as farming, land justice advocacy, entrepreneurship, policy, public health, climate justice organizing, and more.

-Seeding a pipeline of food systems leaders of color whose lived experiences are essential to building a more equitable, regenerative, and climate resilient food system.
+Seeding a pathway for food systems leaders of color whose lived experiences are essential to collective efforts to building a more equitable, regenerative, and climate resilient food system.

-This effort is intended to seed a pipeline of food systems leaders of color whose lived experiences are essential to collective efforts to build a more equitable, regenerative, and climate resilient food system while increasing access to nutritious, affordable foods for the BIPOC communities.
+This effort is intended to create pathways for food systems leaders of color whose lived experiences are essential to collective efforts to build a more equitable, regenerative, and climate resilient food system while increasing access to nutritious, affordable foods for the BIPOC communities.

 - The cohort will be comprised of 10-15 Fellows.